cristipiticul/docker_tutorial/README.md

     - For `nodejs`, to not need to restart the server on file changes, I can use `nodemon` to restart server when any file changes -- does not work on windows with WSL2 unless the source code is stored in WSL filesystem
 - Arguments can be accessed in the dockerfile only.
 They are like build-time variables.
 But you can also expose it to the application code by declaring an env variable with that value
 - Environment variables can be accessed in both Dockerfile or application code.
 They are more like run-time variables.
+- Networking
+  - By default, containers can send requests and receive data from the internet
+  - By default, containers cannot send requests to localhost ports.
+But if you replace `localhost` in app code URLs with `host.docker.internal` then it works, because it's replaced with the host IP address as seen from the container.
+  - By default, containers can talk to other containers if you know their IP address (by using `docker container inspect` command).
+To make things easier, I can use the `--network <network_name>` parameter of `docker run` and specify the same network name for communicating nodes, then in the app code use container name as host name, for example `http://my_container:3000` talks to container named my_container